oracle-livelabs/database/datapump-xtts-migration/10-post-migration-tasks/post-migration-tasks.md

     ```
     </details>

 3. Gather statistics on the optimizer statistics staging table.
 You created this staging table in a previous lab.
-The migration brought it into the target database, however, before starting an import of the statistics you should gather statistics on the staging table.
+The migration brought it into the target database; however, before starting an import of the statistics, you should gather statistics on the staging table.

     ```
     <copy>